Gabweare/WHSTechNotes/journal.md

 This is a free week.
 # September 20, 2024
 I chose to program a castle for the swiss or dutch, I forgot.
+# September 27, 2024
+Weekly Journal Prompt: It is important to be precise when coding because even the smallest mistake can led to distaster and failure in a program.
+If steps or details are missed in coding, the code will not work.
+It is important to develop good habits of listening and attention to detail to not mess up in the future.